-The credit risk is primarily attributable to trade and other accounts receivable.
+The credit risk is primarily attributable to trade and other accounts receivable and to other non-current assets.
+These assets include accounts receivable for securities sold for a total amount of USD 55,025 thousand which was netted off against payable accounts as described in Note 34.
 The Group's exposure to the credit risk is influenced mainly by individual characteristics of each customer.
 Based on past experience default risk of an industry and country, in which the customer operates, has less influence on credit risk.
 The Group structures the levels of credit risk it undertakes by placing limits on the amount of risk accepted in relation to particular customer, thus establishing the individual credit period limits.
 The approved credit periods are validated by each customer individually and are based on the historical performance.

 There are three major groups of customers: foreign customers, distributors and retail networks.
 The Group operates without standardized procedure on setting credit limits and credit periods for its customers.
 Credit limits and periods are set for customers on individual basis but not exceeding three month.
 The standard credit periods on sales of goods to distributors were limited to not more than 60 days and to retail networks - to 60 days.
+In some cases, credit period could be extended up to one year based on credit experience.
 New domestic customers are served on prepayments terms only, while credit sales for those with positive credit history vary from 14 to 30 days.
-Export sales in 2012 and 2011 were conducted by the Group on prepayment basis mainly, while for some customers individually stated credit period could not exceed 80 days.
+Export sales in 2013 and 2012 were conducted by the Group on prepayment basis mainly, while for some customers individually stated credit period could not exceed 80 days.
 Before granting the customer with credit period and credit limit, the Group assesses his trading and payment experience.
 No interest is charged on trade and other accounts receivable.